Vicsicard/anniewebsite/UI-ENHANCEMENT-ROADMAP.md

-# Self Cast Studios Client Site - UI Enhancement Roadmap
+# Annie Sicard Portfolio Site - UI Enhancement Roadmap

-This document outlines the planned UI enhancements for the Self Cast Studios client-facing website template.
+This document outlines the planned UI enhancements for Annie Sicard's portfolio website.
 This serves as a reference for development and ensures we maintain focus on creating a polished yet streamlined experience.

 ## Core Design Principles
 - **Simplicity First**: Provide essential customization without overwhelming clients